-Except for the fee paid to the Bureau of Labor and Industries (BOLI), the fiscal impact from the new definition would not be incurred directly by the lending agencies, but would be related to the likely increase in costs to meet the prevailing wage rate requirements for projects that are privately developed, owned and operated.
-The effect of project costs on the bond issuance and servicing costs cannot be determined with precision, however a likely increase is anticipated, which could be recovered from the borrower in a state loan program.
-For a grant program, the state would be responsible for the increased financing costs.
+The fiscal impact from the new definition would not be incurred directly by the lending agencies, but would be related to the likely increase in costs to meet the prevailing wage rate requirements for projects that are privately developed, owned and operated.
+The effect of project costs on the bond issuance and servicing costs cannot be determined with precision, but the Treasurer anticipates a likely increase, which could be recovered from the borrower in a state loan program.
+The Treasurer also reports a for a grant program, the state would be responsible for the increased financing costs.

-The Department of Administrative Services State Procurement Office (SPO) also assumes that the prevailing wage rate law will apply to those agencies that issue loans, which would require new administrative actions and record-keeping to assure compliance.
-The direct fiscal impact has not been reported to the Legislative Fiscal Office (LFO) by the affected agencies, but LFO anticipates that the impact would be dependent on the timing and volume of program activity.
+The Department of Administrative Services State Procurement Office (SPO) also assumes that the prevailing wage rate law will apply to those agencies that issue loans which would require new administrative actions and record-keeping to assure compliance.
+The direct fiscal impact has not been reported to the Legislative Fiscal Office (LFO) by the affected agencies, but LFO anticipates that the impact would be dependent on the timing and volume of loan or grant activity.
 It is not known whether there would be a budget impact across agencies in 2007-09.
 If necessary, an agency could seek additional expenditure limitation or position resources through the Emergency Board or the Legislative Assembly in session.
-The SPO projects the need for additional staff in this division (one position at 0.31 FTE at \$45,572) in 2007-09 plus \$5,623 in associated services and supplies, and one-time Attorney General services (approximately \$7,100).
+The SPO projects the need for additional staff in this division (one position at 0.31)

+FTE at \$45,572) in 2007-09 plus \$5,623 in associated services and supplies, and one-time Attorney General services (approximately \$7,100).
 Continuing costs in 2009-2011 are estimated at \$34,002 for personal services (one position at 0.23 FTE), and \$4,219 for services and supplies.